 The Gulf Coast Dietetic Internship program is a post-baccalaureate, supervised practice program that qualifies graduates to take the examination to become Registered Dietitians.
-Dietetic Interns enroll in a full-time program requiring a minimum of 40 hours per week for 31 weeks.
+Dietetic Interns enroll in a full-time program requiring a minimum of 45 hours per week for 24 weeks (plus 1 week of orientation).
 The program goals reflect the major points of our philosophy: quality instruction with broad-based training concurrent with ongoing supervision, feedback, and evaluation.

 Intern progress will be evaluated by the program director/coordinator(s) following each rotation and there will be a formal evaluation between the intern and director/coordinators at midterm and again at the end of the program.
 At the successful completion of all program requirements, interns are eligible for a verification statement and will be eligible to sit for the Registration examination for dietitians, administered by the Commission on Dietetic Registration (CDR).
 Interns should contact the state affiliate of the Academy of Nutrition and Dietetics (AND) for information regarding licensure in their respective states.